EmileDqy/jupyter_airflow_monitoring/README.md

 ## Usage

-Once the extension is installed, an operator `DagsListenerOperator` is made available which can be used to create a DAG.
+Once the extension is installed, an operator `DagsMonitoringOperator` is made available which can be used to create a DAG.
 This DAG is then scheduled to run at your preferred frequency (e.g., hourly) to monitor your DAGs.

 Here is an example: